nileio/node-red-contrib-ccxt-v2/README.md

 - Cool searable drop-down lists based on select2 for easily finding the exchange or required API.
 - much more to come ...

-# node-red-contrib-ccxt
+# node-red-contrib-ccxt-v2

-A Node-RED node implemented by CCXT.
+A Node-RED node to communicate with various crypto exchanges using CCXT library.
+The node now supports all Unified and Exchange-specific APIs.

 ## Description

-Now this node package supports all APIs which are provided by latest version of CCXT.
-The node acts as a relay proxy to the CCXT package which exectues all calls.
+This node package supports all APIs which are provided by latest version of CCXT.
+The node acts as a relay proxy to the CCXT package which exectues all unified and custom calls.
-Please check CCXT website for all supported excahgnes.
+Please check CCXT website for all supported exchanges.
-As of the latest release, there are **(133 Exchanges)** Crypto Exchanges in the world from [CCXT](https://github.com/ccxt/ccxt) node-RED package.
+As of the latest release, there are **(133 Exchanges)** Crypto Exchanges supported from [CCXT](https://github.com/ccxt/ccxt) node-RED package.

 For the latest updates see the [CHANGELOG.md](https://github.com/masalinas/node-red-contrib-ccxt/blob/master/CHANGELOG.md)

 ## Installation Instructions

 ```
-npm install node-red-contrib-ccxt --save
+npm install node-red-contrib-ccxt-v2 --save
 ```

-## All Exchanges supported by ccxt are included

 ## CCXT node-RED Configuration

 ## Some examples